sourcegraph/handbook/content/departments/engineering/product/process/feedback/surfacing_product_feedback.md

 - Severity - P0: Dealbreaker, P1: Significant Pain Point, P2: Nice to Have
 - Use Case - _if relevant_ tie your submission to one or multiple core use cases to help with prioritization
 - Description - include not just what the customer wants, but why – what problem does it solve for them?
 Is that problem a priority for them?
+(Tip: just ask "why?" repeatedly to get the answer.)
 - Impact
 - Workaround, if any